InfuseAI/primehub/README.md

 This project is still in early stage, things changes quickly and may contain some unexpected features, but we plan to make this rock solid and release more features with the community.
-Any suggestions and discussions are welcome and appreciated.
+Suggestions and discussions are welcome and appreciated.

 ## Contributing